weiran-aitech/shift_schedule/README.md

 #### 智能排班调度

 ## Motivation:
 &nbsp; &nbsp; Industries including manufacturing, healthcare, and transportation require continuous operation throughout the day, every day of the week.
-Employers can make sure that qualified employees are available to work at all times of the day and night by applying shift scheduling.
+By applying shift scheduling, employers can make sure that qualified employees are available to work at all times of the day and night .

 &nbsp; &nbsp; Shift schedules provide flexibility to both employers and employees.
 Employees may prefer certain shifts that better fit their personal or family obligations, and shift schedules can allow for that flexibility while still ensuring adequate staffing.
 By having employees work in shifts, employer can make the most efficient use of their facilities and equipment.
 This means that production can be maximized, and the organization can generate more revenue.